yegor256/blog/_posts/2014/nov/2014-11-20-seven-virtues-of-good-object.md

 can't be extended via [inheritance]({% pst 2016/sep/2016-09-13-inheritance-is-procedural %}).
 An `abstract` class is one that can't have children.
-Simply put, a class should either say, "You can never break me; I'm a black box for you" or "I'm broken already; fix me first and then use".
+Simply put, a class should either say, "You can never break me; I'm a black box for you" or "I'm broken already; fix me first and then use."

 There is nothing in between.
 A final class is a black box that you can't modify by any means.
 He works as he works, and you either use him or throw him away.
 You can't